scarborough-courtney/ohimanual/tutorials/file_system.md

 ### launchApp_code.R
 The App can be launched through R by running the code in lauchApp_code.R.

+### layers-empty_swapping-global-mean.csv
+Contains a list of data layers for which there were no data for the study area.
+In order for the Toolbox to run, global averages are used as template data.
+This file is not used anywhere in the Toolbox but is a registry of data layers that should be replaced with local data, as they are based on global averages.

 ### *calculate_scores.r*
 `calculate_scores.r` will run the Toolbox calculations using the *.csv* files in the *layers* folder that are registered in *layers.csv* and the configurations identified in *config.r*.
 Scores will be saved in *scores.csv*.